Competitor Information

 A backing track may be used for all Dance sections.

-In Music sections, a backing track may only be used for Modern Vocal, Animated Movie Vocal and Instrumental sections (no other vocal sections are allowed to use backing tracks).
+In Music sections, a backing track may only be used for Instrumental and Choral sections, Modern Vocal and Animated Movie Vocal (no other vocal sections are allowed to use backing tracks).
+The backing track can contain instrumental backings only, and no backing vocals.

 Teachers